Duofiller/docs/addons.md

 The second kit is a high-temperature kit.
 It consists of a temperature-resistant hose that can be boiled.
 With this addon, all beverage contact parts have the temperature rating to be disassembled and boiled in water as an efficient method of disinfection.

 **Duofiller G1 -> G2 upgrade kit**
 This kit contains all the beverage contact parts, including the pinch type valves.
 It also contains the tube clamps that allows for bottle filling and it contains a new control board allowing bottle filling and featuring Wifi.
-Functionality will be as Duofiller G2 but max temperature is 65 C compared to 76 C for Duofiller G2.
-Contact us for details.
+Functionality will be as Duofiller G2.